nrcharles/poplar/doc/index.rst

 :cite:`PA2014,BloombergNewEnergyFinance2014` but there is a need for flexible resources. :cite:`InternationalEnergyAgency2012`

-poplar was designed as a framework to to study the microgrid energy usage from the bottom up.
+poplar was designed as a framework to study the microgrid energy usage from the bottom up.
 Correlating python objects with real world and theoretical devices allows for rapid exploration  of various configurations and policies to determine priorities and size and optimize photovoltaic solar